FTBTeam/FTB-App/README.md

 #### Why the move?

 As we've already mentioned, we see the FTB App as a community project and with this, we listen to our community.
 We've had a lot of feedback about our use of the Overwolf Platform and have decided that now Overwolf is supporting, what they call, "Electron Apps", we now have the ability to move to Electron but still have the 'benefit' of being an ad supported app.

-#### What if I want to contribute to the Overwolf platform?

-Honestly, please don't. `99%` of our platform specific code can be found in `/src/utils/interface`.
-This interface system is the guts of our cross platform support and thus barely any code is specific to the Overwolf platform.